CMHayden/NoSQL-Data-Storage/README.md

 * **directors.csv**

 This file stores information relating to directors.
-It stores an id to identify them, a name, a rat... **TODO RATE GROSS NUM**
+It stores an id to identify them, a name, and a rating amongst other things.

 * **movies.csv**